PMI Impact Malaria

 PMI Impact Malaria in Kenya

 PMI Impact Malaria (IM) is the flagship global service delivery project of the U.S. President’s Malaria Initiative (PMI).
-To advance PMI’s goal of fighting malaria and saving lives, IM is supporting Kenya’s national malaria control program (NMCP) in its efforts to strengthen malaria diagnosis, treatment, and drug-based prevention.
+To fight malaria and save lives, IM is supporting Kenya’s national malaria control program (NMCP) in its efforts to strengthen malaria diagnosis, treatment, and drug-based prevention.

-IM began supporting Kenya’s NMCP in 2018 to improve malaria case management at the community and public facility levels, with an emphasis on protecting those who are most at risk—particularly young children and pregnant women.
+In 2018, IM began working with Kenya’s NMCP to improve malaria case management at the community and public facility levels, with an emphasis on protecting those who are most at risk—particularly young children and pregnant women.

-To advance malaria service delivery in Kenya, IM is mainly focused on strengthening health provider competence, expanding community access to malaria prevention and treatment, and enhancing the country’s ability to collect and use data for decision-making.
+To advance malaria service delivery in Kenya, IM focuses mainly on strengthening health provider competence, expanding community access to malaria prevention and treatment, and enhancing the country’s ability to collect and use data for decision-making.

 Malaria Country Context